labuladong/fucking-algorithm/think_like_computer/Framework and thoughts about learning data structure and algorithm.md

-# Framework and thoughts about learning data structure and algorithm
+# Framework and thoughts about learning data structures and algorithms

 Translator: [ForeverSolar](https://github.com/foreversolar)

 Author: [labuladong](https://github.com/labuladong)

-This is a revision of a long time ago article "framework thinking of learning data structure and algorithm".
+This is a revision of a long time ago article titled "framework thinking of learning data structure and algorithm".
 This article will cover all the previous contents, and will give many code examples to teach you how to use framework thinking.

 First of all, we are talking about common data structures.
 I am not engaged in algorithm competitions, so I can only solve conventional problems.
 In addition, the following is a summary of my personal experience.
-No algorithm book can cover these things, so please try to understand my point of view and don't dwell on the details, because this article hopes to build an overview of framework thinking of data structure and algorithm.
+No algorithm book can cover these things, so please try to understand my point of view and don't dwell on the details, because this article only hopes to build a broad overview of framework thinking for data structures and algorithms.

-The framework thinking that from the whole to the details, from the top to the bottom and from the abstract to the concrete is universal.
-We think in this way can be more effective not only in learning data structure and algorithm, but also in learning any other knowledge.
+Framework thinking goes from the whole to the details, from the top to the bottom and from the abstract to the concrete.
+We believe that thinking in this way can be more effective not only in learning data structures and algorithms, but also in learning any other type of knowledge.

-### 1.Storage mode of data structure
+## 1.Storage mode of data structures

-**There are only two ways to store data structure: array (sequential storage) and linked list (linked storage)**。
+**There are only two ways to store data structures: as arrays (sequential storage) or as linked lists (linked storage)**。

-Wait..what about other data structure such as hash table, stack, queue, heap, tree, graph and so on?
+Wait... what about other data structures such as hash table, stack, queue, heap, tree, graph and so on?

-When we analyze problems, we must have the idea of recursion, from top to bottom, from abstract to concrete.
+When we analyze problems, we must keep in mind the idea of recursion, from top to bottom, from abstract to concrete.
 Those data structures belong to the 「superstructure」, while arrays and lists are the 「structural basis」.
-Because those diversified data structures, the source of which are all special operations on linked lists or arrays, just have different APIs.
+All those diverse data structures can be viewed as special operations on linked lists or arrays; they just have different APIs.

 For example, 「queue」 and 「stack」 data structures can be implemented with both linked lists and arrays.
-Using array to realize, we need to deal with the problem of expanding and shrinking capacity; using linked list to realize, there is no such problem, but more memory space is needed to store node pointers.
+Using arrays, we need to deal with the problem of expanding and shrinking capacity; using linked lists, there is no such problem, but more memory space is needed to store node pointers.

-Graph can be implemented with both linked lists and arrays.
+A graph can be implemented with both linked lists and arrays.
 An adjacency table is a linked list, and an adjacency matrix is a two-dimensional array.
-Adjacency matrix can judge the connectivity quickly and solve some problems by matrix operation, but if the graph is sparse, it is very time-consuming.
-Adjacency table is more space-saving, but the efficiency of many operations is certainly less than adjacency matrix.
+An adjacency matrix can be used to evaluate connectivity quickly and can solve some problems via matrix operations, but if the graph is sparse, this becomes very time-consuming.
+An adjacency table is more space-saving, but the efficiency of many operations is certainly less than for an adjacency matrix.

-Hashtable maps keys to a large array through hash function.
-And to solve hash conflict, Chaining needs linked list feature, with simple operation, but needs extra space to store pointer; linear exploration method needs array feature, to address continuously, and does not need storage space of pointer, but the operation is slightly more complex.
+Hashtables map keys to a large array by making use of a hash function to solve hash conflicts.
+Chaining needs linked list features with simple operations, but with the extra space needed to store pointers; linear exploration methods need array features, to address continuously, and does not need the extra storage space for pointers, but the operation is slightly more complex.

-The implementation of "tree" with array is "heap", because "heap" is a complete binary tree, and the storage with array does not need node pointer, and the operation is relatively simple; the implementation with linked list is a very common kind of "tree", because it is not necessarily a complete binary tree, so it is not suitable to use array storage.
-For this reason, based on the tree structure of the list, various ingenious designs are derived, such as binary search tree, AVL tree, red black tree, interval tree, B tree, etc., to deal with different problems.
+The implementation of trees with arrays is a "heap", because a "heap" is a complete binary tree.
+Heap storage with arrays does not need node pointers and the operation is relatively simple; the implementation with linked list is a very common kind of "tree", because it is not necessarily a complete binary tree, so it is not suitable to use array storage.
+For this reason, based on the tree structure of the list, various ingenious designs have been derived, such as binary search trees (BST), AVL trees, red-black trees, interval trees, B-trees, etc., to deal with different problems.

-Friends who know about redis database may also know that redis provides lists, strings, collections and other common data structures.
-However, for each data structure, there are at least two underlying storage methods to facilitate the use of appropriate storage methods according to the actual situation of data storage.

-In conclusion, there are many kinds of data structures.
-Even you can invent your own data structures, but the underlying storage is nothing but arrays or linked lists. **The advantages and disadvantages of the two are as follows:**
+In conclusion, there are many kinds of data structures, even you can invent your own data structures, but the underlying storage is nothing but arrays or linked lists. **The advantages and disadvantages of the two are as follows:**

-**Array** is compact and continuous storage, which can be accessed randomly.
-It can find corresponding elements quickly through index and save storage space relatively.
-But just because of the continuous storage, the memory space must be allocated enough at one time, so if the array is to be expanded, it needs to reallocate a larger space, and then copy all the data, the time complexity O (n); and if you want to insert and delete in the middle of the array, you must move all the data behind each time to maintain the continuity, the time complexity O (n).
+- **Arrays** offer compact and continuous storage, which can be accessed randomly.
+They make it possible to find elements quickly via index and use storage space efficiently.
+Because of the need for continuous chunks of memory, sufficient storage space must be allocated at one time.
+Therefore, if the array has to be expanded, we need to find and reallocate a larger space first, and then copy all the data over; time complexity _O(n)_.
+And if you want to insert and delete elements in the middle of the array, you must move all the data each time to maintain the continuity; time complexity _O(n)_.

-Because the elements of the **linked list** are not continuous, but the pointer points to the position of the next element, so there is no expansion of the array; if you know the precursor and the hind drive of an element, the operation pointer can delete the element or insert a new element, with time complexity of O (1).
-But because the storage space is not continuous, you can't calculate the address of the corresponding element according to an index, so you can't access it randomly; and because each element must store a pointer to the location of the front and back elements, it will consume relatively more storage space.
+- Because the elements of a **linked list** are not continuous (the pointer points to the position of the next element), linked lists don't share the expansion problem faced by arrays.
+If you know the parent and child of a node, the operation can delete the element or insert a new element, with time complexity of _O(1)_.
+But because the storage space is not continuous, you can't calculate the address of the corresponding element according to an index, so you can't access it randomly.
+Because each element must store a pointer to the location of parent and/or child nodes, it will consume more storage space.

-### 2.Basic operation of data structure
+## 2.Basic operations on data structures

 For any data structure, its basic operation is no more than traversal + access, and more specific point are: add, delete, search and modify.